observablehq/plot/README.md

 chart.oninput = () => console.log(chart.value);
 ```

 Lastly, Plot provides **an open, extensible foundation** for visualization.
 While Plot includes a variety of standard mark types out of the box, it is designed to be extended.
 New mark types can be used to create one-off custom charts, or for reuse, without needing to fork Plot’s internals.
 Plot can be extended over time by the community to make a wide variety of visualization techniques more accessible.
+To learn how to extend Plot, see [DEVELOPMENT.md](./DEVELOPMENT.md).